 Drawn Together by Minh Lê, illustrated by Dan Santat

 This beautiful story shows how art brings together two generations separated by language and age.
 Mostly wordless, this is almost a graphic novel with exquisite artwork in comic-style panels.
 A boy arrives at his grandfather’s house.
 He’s frustrated because his grandfather doesn’t speak English.
 The two eat in silence.
-Then the boy begins drawing himself as a caped superhero.
-Excited, his grandfather draws himself as a superhero, too — only one garbed in what appears to be a traditional ceremonial dress.
+Eventually, the boy begins drawing himself as a caped superhero.
+Excited, his grandfather draws himself as a superhero, too but one garbed in a traditional ceremonial dress.
 Their connection continues through art — each with his own unique style.

 The Many Colors of Harpreet Singh by Supriya Kelkar, illustrated by Alea Marley

 A relatable story about feelings, moving homes, and finding a friend.
 Harpreet loves colors and expresses his feelings with the colors of his patkas which are a kind of turban that he wears each day.
 One of the best children’s picture books of 2019, this beautiful book includes some much-needed representation and addresses the importance of talking about feelings.